 • congenital abnormal structure of the vertebrae.

 Symptoms are mainly localized in the neck, head and upper back.
-Patients complain of the appearance of lumbago, increased pain when trying to turn the head, the appearance of a crunch when moving.
+Patients complain of lumbago, increased pain when trying to turn their head, and a crunching sound when moving.
 Sometimes a person cannot move at all due to severe pain.

-In addition to lumbago, sick people are worried about constant headaches, which are given to the eyes and temples.
+In addition to lumbago, sick people are bothered by constant headaches that radiate to the eyes and temples.
 Vision or hearing may also deteriorate, and a haze appears before the eyes.
-After sharp movements of the neck, nausea appears, sometimes vomiting, dizziness may occur, and consciousness is impaired.
+After sudden movements of the neck, nausea appears, sometimes vomiting, dizziness may occur, and consciousness may be impaired.

-Special attention should be paid to radicular symptoms, the manifestation of which depends on the defeat of a particular nerve ending:
+Special attention should be paid to radicular symptoms, the manifestation of which depends on the damage to a specific nerve ending:

-• C1 - pathological sensitivity or its disappearance in the occiput;
+• C1 – pathological sensitivity or its disappearance in the occipital area;

-• C2 - the appearance of pain in the region of the parietal bones or occiput;
+• C2 – the appearance of pain in the area of the parietal bones or the back of the head;

-• C3 - loss of control over the tongue, as a result of which speech is impaired, neck soreness from the side of the affected nerve;
+• C3 – loss of control over the tongue, as a result of which speech is impaired, pain in the neck from the affected nerve;

-• C4 - muscular hypotonia in the neck and head, impaired breathing, irradiation of pain in the right hypochondrium and heart region;
+• C4 – muscle hypotonicity in the neck and head, breathing problems, pain radiating to the right hypochondrium and the heart area;

 • C5 – pathological sensitivity on the outer surface of the shoulder;

-• C6 and C7 - soreness that spreads to the neck, scapula and arm from the side of the compressed nerve root.
+• C6 and C7 – pain that spreads to the neck, shoulder blade and arm from the compressed nerve root.

-In the development of cervical osteochondrosis, four stages of the disease are distinguished, which differ in the intensity of symptoms and changes in the vertebrae:
+In the development of cervical osteochondrosis, there are four stages of the disease, which differ in the intensity of symptoms and changes in the vertebrae:

-• In the first stage, the reserves of fluid disappear from the nucleus of the intervertebral discs, from which its location changes, the functioning and physiological structure are disrupted.
-At this stage, there are no clinical manifestations, since the pathological process has not yet spread beyond the vertebra.
+• In the first stage, fluid reserves disappear from the core of the intervertebral discs, which changes its location, disrupts the functioning and physiological structure.
+At this stage there are no clinical manifestations, since the pathological process has not yet spread beyond the vertebra.

 • In the second stage, the disc becomes flatter, which increases the load on the ligaments and muscles.
-They overexert themselves, and it becomes harder and harder for them to work normally.
-Dizziness with cervical osteochondrosis can manifest itself already at this stage.
+They become overexerted and find it increasingly difficult to work normally.
+Dizziness with cervical osteochondrosis may appear already at this stage.

-• The third stage is characterized by striking changes in bone and cartilaginous tissues, the development of subluxation, arthrosis.
+• The third stage is characterized by striking changes in bone and cartilage tissue, the development of subluxations and arthrosis.
 A pronounced clinical picture appears.

-• At the fourth stage, the appearance of bone growths on the vertebrae, traumatization of nerve fibers is observed.
+• At the fourth stage, the appearance of bone growths on the vertebrae and traumatization of nerve fibers are observed.

-Early detection of the disease increases the chance of full recovery, and late initiation of treatment can lead to unpleasant consequences.
+Detecting the disease in its early stages increases the chance of full recovery, and late initiation of treatment can lead to unpleasant consequences.

 Diagnostic methods